Marble Hill, Manhattan: American Revolution

-Philipse Manor was also forfeited to the state legislature after the war.
+Philipse Manor was forfeited to the state legislature after the war.
 Afterward, the King's Bridge was free.
 In 1817, Curtis and John Bolton purchased land in the area, laying a road called Bolton Road.
 Their home was on the south side of the community and included a marble mill.

 The name of Marble Hill was conceived when Darius C. Crosby came up with the name in 1891 from the 100 to 500 ft deposits of dolomite marble underlying it, a relatively soft rock that crops out in Inwood and Marble Hill, known as Inwood marble.
 The marble was quarried for the federal buildings in lower Manhattan when New York was the capital of the United States in the 1780s.

 Saint Stephen's United Methodist Church, a community fixture since its 1898 construction, is located at 228th Street and Marble Hill Avenue.
 It is the third structure of the same name, as well as one of the oldest remaining buildings in Marble Hill.
 The congregation was founded on Mosholu Parkway in 1826 and was incorporated a decade later, making it one of the earliest religious institutions in the area.
 It moved to another structure in Riverdale in 1876.
 The church building was restored in the 1950s, and again in 2010.
 One of its corners, the one closest to the intersection, has a tall bell tower.
 There are circular stained glass windows facing both streets.
 Inside is an Akron Plan-inspired setup with balconies and an auditorium that is laid out like an amphitheater.
 One of the pastors of St. Stephen's was Reverend William Tieck, who served the church from 1946 to 1977.
 Tieck was the official Bronx County historian from 1989 to 1996, authoring several books about the Bronx.